CALL US! (888) 848-0144

 – Smoothing out or changing the shift characteristics of an automatic transmission

-You may want to consider reflashing after installing an aftermarket performance cam, bigger cylinder heads, a different intake manifold or fuel induction system to compensate for changes in airflow.
-A professional tune is highly recommended when used in conjunction with other aftermarket parts.
+Consider reflashing after installing an aftermarket performance cam, bigger cylinder heads, a different intake manifold or a fuel induction system to compensate for changes in airflow.
+A professional tune is highly recommended when used with other aftermarket parts.

 Should You Reflash or Repair Your PCM?

 If your car has been having the issues below and the root causes are hard to find, it’s possible your PCM needs to be repaired or replaced.
-Reflashing your PCM alone won’t solve these problems and could make them worse.
+Reflashing your PCM alone won’t solve these problems and could worsen them.

 Check Engine Light: The Check Engine Light usually appears when the computer detects a problem with any of its sensors or circuits.
-If the light goes on and off and doesn’t seem to correspond to an actual mechanical problem, this could be the PCM malfunctioning.
+If the light goes on and off and doesn’t correspond to a mechanical problem, the PCM could malfunction.

 Engine Performance Issues: A faulty PCM may throw off the timing and fuel settings of the engine, which can impact performance.
 You’ll notice a reduction in fuel efficiency, power, and acceleration.